Online And Alternative Location Programs

-Documentation presented must be written and signed by a qualified educational, medical, and/or mental health provider (including their professional credentials and contact information), and include the following:
+Documentation presented must be written and signed by a qualified educational, medical, and/or mental health provider (including professional credentials and contact information), and include the following:

-- Diagnostic Impressions (including how the diagnosis may be a disabling condition and the functional limitations resulting from the disability).
+- diagnostic impressions (including how the diagnosis may be a disabling condition and the functional limitations resulting from the disability)

-- Relevant educational, developmental, and/or medical/mental history.
+- relevant educational, developmental, and/or medical/mental history

-- Recommendations of specific accommodations (including supporting evidence).
+- recommendations of specific accommodations (including supporting evidence)

 Steps to Request Accommodations

-- The student will gather documentation by a qualified provider, as noted in the Documentation Requirements section, AND complete the Accessibility Request Form for Accommodations .
+- The student will gather documentation by a qualified provider as noted in the Documentation Requirements section AND complete the Accessibility Request Form for Accommodations.
 Then, the student will submit all paperwork to the Office of Accessibility Resources.

 - After review of the paperwork, the Accessibility Resource Specialist will contact the student to discuss the decision regarding eligibility, the possible implementation of accommodations, and any recommendations for interventions.

 - If eligibility criteria are met, accommodations are activated.
 Notification is sent via email to the student and the student's program of study.
-It is advised that the student communicate with each instructor to discuss the implementation of their accommodations for the term/semester.
+It is advised that the student communicate with each instructor to discuss the implementation of the accommodations for the term/semester.

 The student is encouraged to contact the Office of Accessibility Resources with any questions and/or concerns regarding their accommodations.